-Is it possible to use Amazon in China in 2019?
+Is it possible to use Amazon in China in 2023?
 You might be under the impression that an Amazon Prime membership is worthless in China.
 Surprisingly, it’s not!
-It may not guarantee you 2-day shipping, but you can order items on Amazon for delivery in China; you can watch Prime Video on your Fire TV; you can listen to Amazon Music.
+It may not guarantee you 2-day shipping, but you can watch Prime Video on your Fire TV; you can listen to Amazon Music.
 This guide is meant to show you how.

 READ MORE: Check out this index of all the websites and apps blocked in China.